Today's score

 Stay ahead of ticks in Starkey

-The TickZone app (coming soon) alerts you when Starkey's risk climbs, so protection happens before the bite.
+The TickZone iPhone app alerts you the evening before Starkey's risk spikes, so protection happens before the bite.